Before Islam.

 We were not just matching the numbers on a chart.
 We were matching the intent.

 We went through three iterations.
 Each time, we made a batch and tested it.
-We did blind taste tests against the leading electrolyte brands on the market.
-People preferred ours four to one.
+We ran side-by-side tastings, and people consistently preferred ours.
 One person said it tasted like glacier water.

 We brought it to mosques.
 We sampled it at community events.
-A kid at a Sudour fest tried it and his face lit up.
+A kid at a Suhoor fest tried it and his face lit up.
 That is when I knew we had something.

 Not because a kid liked the taste — although he did.
 Because the product was doing what it was supposed to do.
 It was making water better without making it into something else.
 No sugar.
 No colors.
 No flavors.
 Just minerals.
 The way Zamzam water has always been.